 Coral Cactus Care Tips

-Euphorbia lactea is a small houseplant that hardly grows more than about 2 feet in size.
-The unusual foliage of coral cactus green leaves of the fascinating plant is truly striking.
+Euphorbia lactea is a small houseplant that hardly grows more than about two feet in size.
+The unusual foliage of the plant’s green leaves is truly striking.
 The upper crest with ruffled edges is green, red, purple, white, or yellow.

-Check the soil every now and then, and when the top 2 inches is dry, water your houseplant deeply.
-Remember that the coral cactus needs more water during its active growing seasons (spring and summer), and less during cold months.
+Check the soil every now and then, and when the top two inches is dry, water your houseplant deeply.
+Remember that the plant needs more water during its active growing seasons (spring and summer), and less during cold months.

 The important thing in coral cactus care regarding water is to avoid excessively dry and excessively wet soil.
 The first situation causes your houseplant to wither and has an irreversible effect.
-The latter also causes root and stem rot.
+The latter also causes root, stem rot, and of course coral cactus brown spots.

 Euphorbia lacteal enjoys bright, indirect sunlight.
 If kept indoors, a south-facing bright window is a suitable spot.
 Make sure to turn your Crested Elkhorn occasionally to prevent having it grow in an unequal manner.
 If kept outdoors, it grows best in full to partial sun.